alexvking/comp50_videosearch/README.md

 * stream_vid.py - Code to handle streaming videos
 * upload.py - Code to handle user video uploads

+How to Run:

+Currently there are two ways to run the application- through the GUI which is created as a web application using Flask.
+To do this:

+You can also run the program via the console, using the command:

+python videoSearch.py inputfile.mp4 path/to/database/ threshold

+Threshold should be a percent value beteween 0-100.

 Note that this application relies on the MoviePy module, created by GitHub user Zulko https://github.com/Zulko, which in turn calls the FFMPEG file